hfzsham/Marketing-Dashboard-Mock-PowerBI/README.md

 7. Most of the engagements were from people in the IT and Compliance functions (33% and 30% respectively), followed by Risk (14%), Medical Administration (12%) and Operations (10%).
 8. EB01 performed the best as it has the highest number of engagements at 483, followed by EB02 (307 engagements), EB03 (210 engagements) and CYG (59 engagements).

+## Recommendations
+- Focus on increasing the engagement of industries that generate the highest annual revenue, which are the Insurance, Medical Devices and Manufacturing Industries.
+They should also continue to prioritize and tailor campaigns for Hospitals & Physician Clinics and consider expanding campaigns with tailored messaging.
+- Campaigns EB01 and EB02 performed the best.
+Investigate what made these campaigns perform and develop custom content and refine their targeting.
+- In general, the East Coast (New York, Toronto, Chicago) and West Coast (California) show concentrated engagements.
+Client A should double down on digital ad spend and outreach in these regions.
+- Tailor email campaigns specifically to address painpoints by the top engaging functions, such as IT, Compliance and Risk.
+- Consider personalized outreach to senior leadership and decision-makers.
+Currently, Directors are most engaged, whereas C-levels is relatively under-engaged.
+- Companies like Ascension, UnitedHealth Group, and Colgate-Palmolive are most engaged.
+Consider offering tailored follow-ups, case studies or direct meetings for conversion.
+- Analyze industries which show relatively low engagement, which are Healthcare, Chemicals, Pharmaceuticals, Medical Devices and Manufacturing.
+Investigate where content is too generic and/or not addressing key concerns in these sectors.
+- From the engagement filters, most seem to be "Opened" rather than deeper engagement like "Clicked" or "Downloaded".
+Optimize CTA placement, content quality and follow-up strategy to drive deeper interactions beyond email open.